Size independent Hessian for normal mode analysis

 Verlet scheme which leads to minor changes in the eigenvalues

 produced by the normal modes analysis.

 Part of #2771

-#1 Updated by Erik Lindahl 5 months ago
+#1 Updated by Erik Lindahl about 2 years ago

 This problem is actually quite a bit harder than it might appear at first sight, and has to do with the fundamental problem of calculating numerical derivatives.